Marine Corps demonstrates new support equipment at MCAS Yuma

-U.S. Marines with Marine Operational Test and Evaluation Squadron (VMX) 1, load ordnance into an F-35B Lightning II during a demonstration at Marine Corps Air Station Yuma, Arizona, March 30, 2024.
-VMX-1 teamed up with Naval Air Systems Command to work on optimizing existing methods of ordnance logistics with the intent to increase lethality and survivability of Expeditionary Advanced Base Operations.
+U.S. Marine Corps Lance Cpl.
+Bryan Sanchez, aviation ordnance technician, Marine Operational Test and Evaluation Squadron (VMX) 1, observes the S.A.F.E.
+Multi-utility Loader Expeditionary (MULE) as it self-loads a pallet during a demonstration at Marine Corps Air Station Yuma, Arizona, April 3, 2024.
+VMX-1 teamed up with Naval Air Systems Command to work on optimizing existing methods of ordnance logistics by implementing the S.A.F.E.
+MULE into an ordnance arming operation demonstration.
 (U.S. Marine Corps photo by Lance Cpl.
 Christopher Sanchez)

 |Date Taken: